quelea-projection/quelea-projection.github.io/docs/FAQ_(Frequently_Asked_Questions).md

 anyone else already has reported the same thing.
 Lastly, if you cannot find a thread containing your question, start a new question, describe the problem and attach the debug log.

+Alternatively, [create an issue](https://github.com/quelea-projection/Quelea/issues) directly and we'll take a look (you're much less likely to get potential feedback and help from other users though if you post it as an issue, so we'd advise doing that only if you're sure it's a bug.)

 ## If I donate money, will Quelea be developed faster?